HowToDoInJava

 System.out.println(syncNamesList);

 Both collections have a backing array on which they store and search elements.
-So essentially there is not much performance difference in add and get operations.
+So essentially, there is not much performance difference in add-and-get operations.

-Real performance difference comes when we take synchronization into consideration.
-ArrayList is non-synchronized so there is no time lapse in thread safety.
-Whereas Vector is synchronized, so it has some overhead in thread management/ locking etc.
+• Whereas Vector is synchronized, so it has some overhead in thread management/ locking etc.

 //Vector